srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 In other words, the critical _initial_ step is to get the correct glyphs from the user community.

-Note that there are fonts for different purposes:  aesthetic, low resolution, small devices, etc.
+Note that there is a need for fonts for different purposes:  aesthetic, low resolution, small devices.

 **Layout**